klist1337/Minishell/README.md

 # Minishell

-This Minishell a program like bash..
-Enjoy our Minishell
+This is a minishell a program like bash writing in C langage..
+Please enjoy our Minishell :)

 ![Minishell image](Minishellimg.png)